laubonghaudoi/Chinese_Rime/README.md

 Steps are the similar under Linux, OS X and other versions of Windows operating systems.

-## Collected Schemas
+## Collected schemas

-At the moment we have collected 32 recipes of 81 schemas, and still **missing the schemas for Northern Min, Central Min, Shao-Jiang Min, Qiongleihua, Pinghua, Xiang, Gan, Huizhou, Lan–Yin Mandarin, Southwestern Mandarin**.
+At the moment we are still **missing the schemas for Northern Min, Central Min, Shao-Jiang Min, Qiongleihua, Pinghua, Xiang, Gan, Huizhou, Lan–Yin Mandarin, Southwestern Mandarin**.
 If you have composed a schema for any of the languages above, please [contact me](mailto:laubonghaudoi@icloud.com) or open a new issue to include it to the collection.
 Schemas for other Chinese languages are also highly welcomed.

-Below are the lists of all collected schemas and recipes.
+Up to now we have collected 32 recipes of 81 schemas.
+Below are the lists of all collected schemas and recipes, where recipes are marked with the symbol ℞.

 ### Full list of collected schemas